 - Create personalised treatment plans so you don’t receive any treatments that won’t benefit you

 - Offer a low-interest and customisable credit plan so you can prioritise your wellness and worry about the rest later

-- Offer a detox from home programme allowing you to access a low-cost professional rehabilitation plan in your own time
+- Offer a home rehab programme allowing you to access a low-cost professional rehabilitation plan in your own time

-- Regularly hold free drug rehab centre tours so you can schedule a visit now to learn exactly what we do, see our drug rehab facilities and hear about how we can help.
+- Regularly hold free rehab centre tours so you can schedule a visit now to learn exactly what we do, see our rehab facilities and hear about how we can help.

-Our drug rehabilitation programmes are the UK’s most effective way to beat addiction and anybody who is struggling with an addiction to alcohol or drugs can benefit from them.
+Our rehabilitation programmes are the UK’s most effective way to beat addiction and anybody who is struggling with an addiction can benefit from them.

 But what if you’re not sure if you’re an addict?
-We always recommend calling us if you’re not sure and want some clarification, but you may have an addiction if:
+We always recommend calling us if you’re not sure and want some clarification, but you may have an addiction if you experience the following:

-- You experience withdrawal symptoms when not using drugs, such as the shakes, sweating, tiredness or nausea
+- You experience withdrawal symptoms when not using, such as shakes, sweating, tiredness or nausea

 - You need to take more and more drugs to feel the same effect